antho31/bufalo-nft-skulls/README.md

 🔢 Supply : 1000 tokens

 🖼️ A unique art skull with seven traits (several rarities) and a 🎵 loop.
-Reveal date to be confirmed
+Reveal date to be confirmed.
+Token assignations will be perfectly random, with no cheating possible from anyone thanks to the use of Chainlink VRF

 📅 Private sale (wallets on "Community" allowlist only) and public sale dates to be confirmed